 Efficient defect management

-As this type of waste is mostly due to poor data management, lack of standardization and other process flaws, streamlining the process with the combination of IoT and mobile applications, the overall process becomes transparent and streamlined.
+As this type of waste is mostly due to poor data management, lack of standardization and other process flows, streamlining the process with the combination of IoT and mobile applications, the overall process becomes transparent and streamlined.

 IoT devices are used in machines to garner data which is pushed to mobile applications of the staff.
 The staff can push the data to their respective managers or supervisors for adjustments.
 This saves a lot of time and money.
-This also avoids the approval delays as the entire process is visible to everyone.
+This also avoids approval delays as the entire process is visible to everyone.

-The accurate data collection and processing could easily help the manufacturers to foresee the defects in the process and plan for improvements.
+Accurate data collection and processing could easily help the manufacturers to foresee the defects in the process and plan for improvements.

 Efficient Inventory Management

-We saw that inventory comprises raw materials, WIP and finished goods.
+We saw that inventory comprises raw materials, WIP, and finished goods.
 Managing the inventory efficiently is important to reduce waste.
 IoT is a wonderful addition to the manufacturing process to ensure the planned vs. actual production and audit the purchase and dispatch history of products in real-time.
-This provides a complete visibility to the entire inventory process leading to less cost and improved delivery.
+This provides complete visibility to the entire inventory process leading to less cost and improved delivery.
 With the data at the fingertips, it is never difficult to manage the inventory better.

 Label and organize the warehouse properly using data analytics to simplify the inventory woes and cost.
-Identifying products within the warehouse and dispatching them to customers is often troublesome for customers and poor process management leads to increased costs and below par customer experience.
-With IoT, RFID or QR code technology, labeling and organizing the products in the warehouse becomes super easy and makes it easily accessible for staff.
+Identifying products within the warehouse and dispatching them to customers is often troublesome for customers and poor process management leads to increased costs and below-par customer experience.
+With IoT, RFID, or QR code technology, labeling and organizing the products in the warehouse becomes super easy and makes it easily accessible for staff.
 By this way, you’d save a lot of time and money.

 Smart Predictive Maintenance System

 Leverage technology to reduce manufacturing waste.
-Considering an industry like manufacturing which deals with lots of processes, resources and machines, managing waste effectively is critical for ensuring a seamless customer experience through uncompromised product quality.
+Considering an industry like manufacturing which deals with lots of processes, resources, and machines, managing waste effectively is critical for ensuring a seamless customer experience through uncompromised product quality.
 Get started with manufacturing waste management best practices today before your competitor does.